woupiestek/rlox/log.md

 - Much memory management is done on the inside, in particular certain bound checks, and byte counting.
 Just not mark and sweep.

+### more encoding

+The indirection can be mind bending is is not always needed or helpful.
+So now ship arrays with the data that is otherwise stored in the parent.

 ## 2026-04-23

 ### is there a way?